Static Application Security Testing Tools: A Buyer’s Guide

 In today’s DevOps environments, speed is critical.
 But 25% of developers’ time is spent waiting on code reviews.

 That’s why developers need quick feedback to fix vulnerabilities before code is merged.
-Look for SAST tools that provide faster scanning times and focus on reducing false positives, which can lead to wasted time and frustration.
+Look for a SAST tool that provides faster scanning times and focuses on reducing false positives, which can lead to wasted time and frustration.

 Seamless Integration with DevOps Tools

-In particular, integration with existing development environments, such as IDEs and CI/CD pipelines is critical.
-SAST should also work seamlessly with version control systems like GitHub and GitLab, ensuring that security checks happen automatically with every code change and that developers can remediate critical vulnerabilities, fast.
+In particular, integration with existing development environments, such as IDEs and CI/CD pipelines, is critical for ensuring robust posture management.
+SAST should also work seamlessly with version control systems like GitHub and GitLab, ensuring that security risk checks happen automatically with every code change and that developers can remediate critical vulnerabilities, fast.

 Customization and Configuration Options